 Quirks of Eastern Kyrgyzstan – Eating in Kadji-Sai

 Eating in Kadji-Sai was an adventure!
 Only one place had an English menu, but the translations were so bad that an omelette with meat, turned out to be an omelette with meat dumplings.

 At other cafes, we had to rely on people who didn’t speak English, to translate Kyrgyz menus into English.
 Of course, that worked out super well!
-Nah, it meant we ended up with liver shishlyk, (шашлык, barbecued meat on skewers) when wee had ordered lamb shishlyk.
+Nah, it meant we ended up with liver Shishlyk, (шашлык, barbecued meat on skewers) when we had ordered lamb Shishlyk.